 Hermit Crab Shell Cracked

-If a hermit crab’s shell is cracked, it’ll need a replacement shell, as it’s vulnerable to:
+If a hermit crab’s shell is cracked, it’ll need a replacement shell because it’s vulnerable to:

-The hermit crab will likely leave the cracked shell for a new one soon.
-You can’t force this exchange, but you should encourage a shell swap by providing alternative shells.
+A hermit crab will likely leave the cracked shell for a new one at night when you’re not around.
+You can’t force this exchange but should encourage a shell swap by providing alternatives.

 Hermit Crab Outside of Shell Not Moving

 Hermit crabs are rarely found out of their shells.
 If a hermit crab has left its shell, it’s likely:

 If you notice an unusually pungent odor (fishy or rotten), the hermit crab has likely died.